liorsve/valkey-sandbox/README.md

 This project is licensed under the Apache License 2.0.

-Both this project and ValKey-Glide are licensed under the Apache License 2.0.
-ValKey has its own licensing terms.
+Both this project and Valkey-Glide are licensed under the Apache License 2.0.
+Valkey has its own licensing terms.

 For more details, see the [LICENSE](LICENSE) file.

 ### Third-Party Licenses

-This project uses ValKey-Glide under the Apache License 2.0:
+This project uses Valkey-Glide under the Apache License 2.0:

 ```
-Copyright 2024 ValKey IO
+Copyright 2024 Valkey IO

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.